Set up packages for lecture. Don't worry about understanding this code, but

 Mean flight delay ✈️¶

-Question: What is the average delay of United flights out of SFO? 🤔
+Question: What was the average delay of all United flights out of SFO in Summer 2015? 🤔

 Population mean¶